 How to Use Balsamic Vinaigrette

 Using it in a salad tossed with your favorite greens is the obvious choice for using the dressing.
-Spinach is one of my favorites lettuce pairings, but mixed spring greens are wonderful too.
+Spinach is one of my favorite lettuce pairings, but mixed spring greens are wonderful too.
 A BLT Salad combines arugula, crunchy bacon and tomatoes for that familiar BLT treat.

-Balsamic vinaigrette chicken is such an awesome way to make roasted or grilled chicken for a weeknight meal.
+Balsamic vinaigrette chicken is such an awesome way to make roasted whole chicken or grilled chicken thighs for a weeknight meal.
 Place the chicken in a plastic bag and combine with vinaigrette to fully coat the chicken.
 Seal and refrigerate overnight or at least four hours, then roast or grill just like you would.
 The flavor you get out of the chicken will be amazing.

 - ¼ cup Good Quality Balsamic Vinegar